bL34cHig0/bL34cHig0.github.io/_tabs/about.md

 VOLUNTEER EXPERIENCE
 -----------------------------------------------------------------------------------
 FEHRIS.COM                                                               CAIRO, EGYPT
-Python Notification Service Developer                                JULY 2023 – PRESENT ● Developed and streamlined the python code for 7 consumer queues in the notification service architecture
+Python Notification Service Developer                                JULY 2023 – FEB 2024
+● Developed and streamlined the python code for 7 consumer queues in the notification service architecture
 ● Collaborated with the back-end developer to facilitate debugging of the consumer